-After reviewing all of the journal entries that were processed against each licensing account, it was discovered that, in some cases, the supporting documentation appeared to have been altered suggesting that the original Journal entry was mis-keyed during entry.
-Instead the original journal entry should have been referenced as it was originally entered with a notation that a correction was needed, without misrepresentation of the original entry.

-Although these alterations were relatively harmless, basic accounting principals dictate that supporting documentation should stand on its own and tell a story from beginning to end, showing the need for the adjustment; by supplying documentation of how the erroneous transaction was original processed.
+Instead, the original journal entry should have been referenced as it was originally entered with a notation that a correction was needed, without misrepresentation of the original entry.
+Although these alterations were relatively harmless and immaterial in amount, basic accounting principals dictate that supporting documentation should stand on its own and tell a story from beginning to end, showing the need for the adjustment; by supplying documentation of how the erroneous transaction was original processed.